 Santa Ana, CA 92706-2316

-Confidential Morbidity Report forms can also be used in lieu of HIV/AIDS case reports.
+Reports must be received within 7 days.
 Laboratories can use the suggested form from the California State Office of AIDS website.
-Providers also have the option of reporting cases by phone: (714)834-8131.
 Case reports should not be sent via FAX or email.

 Healthcare Provider Resources